isovector/certainty-by-construction/src/book/intro-rewrite.lagda.md

 worth fixing before powering on.
 Ambiguities have a habit of propagating themselves forwards, and so what is one unsolved meta now might turn into ten a few functions down the line.

+## Wrapping Up

+You have managed to survive an *extremely* whirlwind tour of Agda.
+While you likely are not yet the world's best Agda programmer, the attentive reader has been exposed to the majority of this gentle language's most astronautic features.

+What we have seen here are Agda's fundamental building blocks.
+While they are interesting in their own right, the fun parts come when we start putting them together into funky shapes.
+Throughout our progression we will learn that there was more to learn about these simple pieces all along.
+Indeed, perhaps these primitive elements are much more sophisticated than they look.

+We have not even begun to scratch the surface of what interesting things are possible in Agda, but we now have enough background that we can earnestly get into the meat of this book.
+Prepare yourself.